Yizack/mailchannels/docs/modules.md

 A cloud-based spam filtering service that protects your users against spam, phishing, and malware.

+This API is limited to 100 queries per second, per customer.
+Queries that exceed this rate may be rejected with the `503 Service Temporarily Unavailable` HTTP response.

 ### 🌐 Domains

 <!-- @include: modules/domains.md#description -->